Get

 Other Factors to Consider

-Whatever the cause of your dog’s itchy skin, there are other things you can add to their diets to help improve the quality of their skin, and therefore reduce their itchiness.
-If your dog has been diagnosed with a food allergy, it is best to speak to your veterinary nutritionist about appropriate fatty acid and probiotic supplements, to ensure they don’t contain ingredients that might upset the balance for your pup.
+Whatever the cause of your dog’s itchy skin, there are other things you can add to their diet to improve the quality of their skin and reduce their itchiness.
+If your dog has been diagnosed with a food allergy, it is best to speak to a veterinary nutritionist about appropriate fatty acid and probiotic supplements to ensure they don’t contain ingredients that might upset your pup’s balance.

-If your dog is thought to have itchy skin due to reasons other than diet, the following additions may help.
+If your dog is thought to have itchy skin for reasons other than their diet, the following additions may help.

 Omega-3 Fatty Acids